Yellow Russia

 Yellow Russia (Желтороссия; 黃俄羅斯計劃, abbr. 黃俄）was an Imperial Russian plan and colonial project dating back to the late 19th to the early 20th centuries.
 Its intention was taking Chinese land, especially in Northeast China (Manchuria) and Xinjiang.

-The term was first coined by Russian journalist Ilya Levitov..
+The term was first coined by Russian journalist Ilya Levitov in 1905 in his work "Yellow Russia as a Buffer Colony".
 It involved seizing northeastern lands from the weakened Qing China, resettling Cossacks and peasants to Manchuria, and converting the Chinese inhabitants to Orthodox Christianity.

 Origins

 The concept of Yellow Russia was first used by journalist Ilya Levitov, who wrote: “By Yellow Russia I mean the space in which the Russian element mixes with the Yellow race, especially the one that stretches from Lake Baikal to the Pacific Ocean.
 This space is, as it were, isolated from Russia and has something in common with it”.

 Russian desire for colonial power in the East was largely driven by the desire for a warm-water port.
-Russia, and subsequently Russia's naval and trade power in the East was hugely constrained by the fact that it lacked a warm water port on the Pacific, greatly reducing its influence, trade and military power in the region.
+Russia, and subsequently Russian naval and trade power in the East was hugely constrained by the fact that it lacked a warm water port on the Pacific, greatly reducing both its influence and its trade and military power in the region.
 The Black and Baltic Seas provided limited access to the open ocean and could be blocked by Russia's neighbors.

-Russia gained a huge amount of influence and power projection capabilities in the Pacific with the Convention of Peking in 1860, gaining all of Outer Manchuria, and would found the port of Vladivostok, which would become Russia's main power base in the Pacific, however the city's port was icebound for three months a year, and even when the port was thawed had its access to the wider ocean restricted and controlled by Japan, who would be able to isolate the port and cut off its sea access.
-Thus, access to the Pacific Ocean would depend on relations with Japan.
+Russia gained a significant amount of power projection capabilities in the Pacific with the Convention of Peking in 1860, gaining all of Outer Manchuria, and would found the port of Vladivostok, which would become Russia's main power base in the Pacific, however the city's port was icebound for three months a year, and even when the port was thawed had its access to the wider ocean restricted and controlled by Japan, who in the event of hostilities with Russia, would be able to isolate the port and cut off its access to the open sea.
+Thus, access to the wider Pacific Ocean would depend on relations with Japan.
 The Japanese could control the La Pérouse Strait (near Hokkaido) north of Vladivostok, the Tsugaru Strait (between Hokkaido and Honshu) in the east, and the Tsushima Strait (between Korea and Japan) in the south.

 In 1861 Russia, seeking a way to break this geographical constraint, attempted to occupy the island of Tsushima.
 However, the Tokugawa Shogunate in Japan asked the British Empire to intervene, and in late 1861 the Russians were forced to end their attempt to take the island and leave Tsushima.

 However, slowly but surely Russia was strengthening its position in the Far East.
 The population of Siberia and the Far East grew to 4.3 million in 1885.
 By 1897, the population of the eastern part of Russia grew to 6 million people.
 The Russians established control over Sakhalin and the forts Nikolaevsk and Mariinsk were built near the mouth of the Amur River.